ekaterinatao/Tutorial_projects/project_6/README.md

 **Skills**
 Learn to write good code.
-Realizing algorithms of coordinate descent and stochastic gradient descent on your own.
+Implement algorithms of coordinate descent and stochastic gradient descent on your own.

 ## Datasets
 You can find original dataset in the project folder.

-**Parameters**
+**Features**
 - TV — advertising costs on TV;
 - radio — advertising costs on radio;
 - newspaper — advertising costs on newspaper;
 - sales.

 ## Results
-- Data was standardized using own algorithm.
+- Data was standardized using implemented algorithm.
 - Naive prediction isn't accurate.
-- Result of own coordinate descent algorithm is equal to sklearn realization.
+- Result of implemented coordinate descent algorithm is equal to sklearn realization.
 - Stochastic gradient descent minimises loss-function with small number of iterations, but it depends on initial random choise, given treshold and learning rate.
 - Metrics that were used: mean squared error.